-The potential clinical benefit of diagnostic TTE is balanced against the tangible risks of operator exposure to acute COVID-19 and equipment contamination [340].
+exposure to acute COVID-19 and equipment contamination [340].
 As a result, echocardiography examination is recommended in acute COVID-19 patients if the information obtained is likely to lead to a clinical benefit [340].
 Where possible, focused studies using smaller portable machines are recommended to reduce scan time and increase the ease of decontamination [340].

 Despite emerging evidence on the use of TTE in COVID-19 patients, the effect of disease progression on TTE findings remains unclear.
-For instance, it is unclear at which stage of

-COVID-19 infection that cardiac dysfunction develops in patients.
+For instance, it is unclear at which stage of COVID-19 infection that cardiac dysfunction develops in patients.
 Further work is therefore needed in this area to enable timely delivery of therapy.

-The potential usefulness of clinical assessment and biomarkers for each stage of the acute COVID-19 infection is shown in Figure 6.
+The potential usefulness of clinical assessment and biomarkers for each stage of the acute COVID-19 infection is shown in Fig. 6.

-Cardiovascular Magnetic Resonance (CMR)
+Cardiovascular magnetic resonance (CMR)

-CMR offers multi-parametric assessment of cardiac structure, function and myocardial tissue characterisation [343, 344].
-Although the routine use of CMR to assess acute COVID-19 patients has been limited [235], owing to logistic and infection control issues, several studies have used CMR to characterise convalescent COVID-19 survivors, shedding light on the pattern of myocardial injury that might have taken place during the acute infective phase [107, 237, 345-348].
-COVID-19 survivors can exhibit left and/or right ventricular dysfunction [107, 346], both ischaemic and non-ischaemic patterns of late gadolinium enhancement (LGE) [107, 346, 348], pericardial enhancement [346], myocardial ischaemia [107] and microvascular dysfunction [349].
+Cardiovascular magnetic resonance (CMR) offers a multi-parametric assessment of cardiac structure, function and myocardial tissue characterization [343, 344].
+Although the routine use of CMR to assess acute COVID-19 patients has been limited [235], owing to logistic and infection control issues, several studies have used CMR to characterize convalescent COVID-19 survivors, shedding light on the pattern of myocardial injury that might have taken place during the acute infective phase [107, 237, 345-348].
+COVID-19 survivors can exhibit left and/or right ventricular dysfunction [107, 346], both ischaemic and non-ischaemic patterns of late gadolinium enhancement [107, 346, 348], pericardial enhancement [346], myocardial ischaemia [107] and microvascular dysfunction [349].
 The prognostic value of these abnormalities in acute COVID-19 remains unclear.
-There is currently limited evidence supporting the use of CMR to directly guide frontline clinical decision-making in acute COVID-19, which is an area of further research.
+There is currently limited evidence supporting the use of CMR to directly guide frontline clinical decisionmaking in acute COVID-19, which is an area of further research.
 Moreover, the limited use of CMR during acute COVID-19 meant that it is unknown at which stage of the infection myocardial injury and oedema take place, which hinders early therapy for these patients.
 Additional studies involving serial scans during the acute infection would address this knowledge gap.